All Episodes

 That was one thing that came out of this.

-None of, you know, in the particular case of the Washington Post, you know, Roy Moore said these allegations are completely false and a desperate political attack by the Democratic National Party and by the Washington Post.
+In the particular case of the Washington Post, Roy Moore said these allegations are completely false and a desperate political attack by the Democratic National Party and by the Washington Post.

 The Post confirmed that her mother attended a hearing at the courthouse in February of 79 through divorce records.